MaibornWolff/metric-gardener/README.md

 **complexity**<br>
 Counts expressions that branch the control flow, like if-statements, loops, catch-blocks, etc. - but no else/default/finally statements.
 Also counts the following other expressions that are considered to increase the complexity of the code inside a file:

--   function declarations (including lambda expressions and init blocks)
+-   function declarations (see functions metric below)
 -   binary logical operations (like AND and OR)

 NOTE: for now, the metric also counts default statements in switch-case-blocks for these languages: Java, C++, Python and Kotlin.

 **functions**<br>
 The number of function definitions inside a file.
-Includes all kinds of functions, like constructors, lambda functions, member functions, init blocks, etc.
+Includes all kinds of functions, like constructors, lambda functions, member functions, constructors, init blocks, etc.

 **classes**<br>
 The number of class definitions inside a file, also counting for enums, interfaces, structs and records.